mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

 Please note that:
 * there is no `*ptr` or `*(&var)` and things like that.
-Once pointers have strict assignment, it's safe to remove these things, "because the garbage of a pointer is the teasure of a variable".<br/>
+Once pointers have strict assignment, it's safe to remove these things, "because the garbage of a pointer is the teasure of a variable".
-* there is no arithmetic with default pointers.<br/>
+* there is no arithmetic with default pointers.
-* if you are a little smart you may have asked "can I pick the address of a pointer?", and the answer is YES!<br/>
+* if you are a little smart you may have asked "can I pick the address of a pointer?", and the answer is YES!
 * `nil` is the only built-in dist in B++.
-See [Enums and distincts](BASIC.md#enums-and-distincts) for more information.<br/>
+See [Enums and distincts](BASIC.md#enums-and-distincts) for more information.

 Actually, as pointers can hold variables addresses, structures and functions, you can do all the things you do with the three with pointers:
 ```c